-Preparing to teach online at UIS involves several steps, including constructing the course components in the online environment using the Blackboard Learning Management System (LMS).
+Preparing to teach online at UIS involves several steps, including constructing the course components in the online environment using the Blackboard Learning Management System (LMS) and other tools.

-Take some time to read about the areas listed below, but COLRS also suggests at a minimum that you also review the Pedagological Considerations information.
+Take some time to read about the areas listed below.
+COLRS also suggests at a minimum that you also review the Pedagological Considerations information.
+COLRS instruction specialists are available for faculty consultation and support.
+Please contact us today to set up a meeting (virtual or on campus).

 As part of the course design process you will need to think about how to handle any accessibility issues that students may encounter in a online environment.
 Some of the resources listed below should provide you with some concrete solutions.